 - Water is free in Ireland.
 Bit crazy but true.
 Currently government is trying to change this, but the public are having none of it, so for now, water is free.

 Other things that get a bit more complicated to compare:

 - Things like electronics, I think costly pretty much the same in both countries.

 - Electricity/Gas – In rand value it is more expensive in Dublin, but then we are needing to heat the house here in winter.
-But I think consider the portion of our salary used to pay for this, it works out a bit cheaper in Ireland that back in South Africa.
+But I think considering the portion of our salary that we used to pay for this, it works out a bit cheaper in Ireland that back in South Africa.
 We also pay this every second month, so its not a monthly cost.

 - Cars are cheaper in South Africa, but we think that compared to the salary you earn here in Dublin, it is cheaper to buy a second hand car here in Ireland than it is on a salary you can earn in Johannesburg.

 DO YOU FIND IT EXPENSIVE TO LIVE IN YOUR CITY?

 p.s.
 If social media is your thing (snap!
 It’s my fave too!), you should totally follow me on Instagram.